git-learner-repos/three-commits-on-master/README.md

 This Readme evolves.
-Each commit changes
+Each commit changes this Readme until this final commit.